OriolFF/Backgrounds/README.md

 ## 🙏 Acknowledgments

+- **[ShaderEditor](https://github.com/markusfisch/ShaderEditor)** by Markus Fisch - The shader editor in this app is based on this excellent project.
+We are grateful for making it available as open source.
 - Android team for creating AGSL and RuntimeShader
 - Shadertoy community for shader inspiration
 - Open source community for amazing tools and libraries